cseanburns/electronic_resource_mgmt/src/05-standardizing-erm.md

 ## Introduction

 Awhile ago now, I conducted some historical research on a librarian named Ralph Parker.
-Inspired by technological advances in automation, specifically the use of the punched cards and machines, Parker began to apply this technology to library circulation processes in the 1930s.
+Inspired by technological advances in automation, specifically the use of punched cards and machines, Parker began to apply this technology to library circulation processes in the 1930s.
-He thus became the first person to automate part of the library's work flow.
+He thus became the first person to automate part of the library's workflow.
 By the mid-1960s, Parker's decades long pursuit of library automation led to some major advances, including the founding of [OCLC][oclc].
 Meanwhile, the punched card system he continued to develop eventually led to massive increases in circulation and better service to patrons.
 In the mid-60s he wrote the following about the installation and launch of a new punched card system to help automate circulation:

-> To the delight of the patrons it requires only four seconds to check out materials (as cited in Burns, 2014).
+> "To the delight of the patrons it requires only four seconds to check out materials" (as cited in Burns, 2014).

 I think about that quote often.
 When I read that in his annual report in the archives at the University of Missouri, I could feel his giddiness with these results.